kratipaw/InterviewBit-JavaSolutions/README.md

 # InterviewBit-JavaSolutions
 This repository contains all the solutions to the problems on [InterviewBit](https://www.interviewbit.com/practice/)

-Lessons are sorted by the levels on the site.
+Lessons are sorted by the levels on the interviewbit site.